blockcoders/nestjs-matic/README.md

   /**
    * Optional parameter for maticClient, must be a string.
    * Take 'Plasma' or 'PoS' as possible values.
-   * If no maticClient is provided, 'Plasma" is used.
+   * If no maticClient is provided, 'PoS" is used.
    */
   maticClient?: MaticClients;
 }